 When you get good at recognising those who do their job well or go above and beyond their role, employees (and your business) benefit in many ways.
-Strategic recognition helps create the environment for more engagement because people are getting what they crave.
+Strategic recognition helps create the environment for more engagement because people feel valued, appreciated and motivated.
 So, how do you recognise strategically?

-Strategic recognition is when you show appreciation for a success that helped improve the employee or customer experience that can be tied to your company’s values, purpose or objectives.
+Strategic recognition is showing appreciation for a success that helped improve the employee (or customer) experience that can be tied to your company’s values, mission or objectives.

-Think about how adding a little bit more beyond the “thank you” can turn a nice message into one that has a meaningful impact on your team and your company as a whole.
-To truly see the strategic impact of employee recognition, it’s key to embed it in your company culture with these three steps:
+Build on the “thank you” message with a description of how their effort made an impact.
+Going that extra mile can turn a nice message into one that has a cascading impact on your team, their peers and your company as a whole.
+To truly see the strategic impact of employee recognition, it’s key to embed it in your company culture using AVI recognition:

-As more people get on board with making recognition a habit – a part of your work culture (or, the “way we do things around here”) – the ripple effect spreads throughout the organisation.
+As more people get on board with making recognition a habit – an integral part of your work culture (or, “the way we do things around here”) – the ripple effect spreads throughout the organization.
 The value of employee recognition is unmatched and your team’s (or company’s) goals and objectives will benefit.

 Let’s take a look at a real-life example to see how this impacts business results.
 Peoplecare, an insurance organisation from the New South Wales south coast, wanted to strengthen the connection between the customer experience and the day-to-day actions of employees, as well as get manager buy-in for recognition initiatives.